cboppert/advances-financial-ml/Glossary.md

 *Backtesters* - Data scientists who employ empirical and experimental techniques to validate a particular strategy against a variety of scenarios including historal data producing meta analysis for evaluation.
 Backtesters try to ensure that a strategy isn't overfit to the available data.
 These results are not communicated broadly in order to ensure future experiments remain untainted (Chapters 11 - 16 cover the backtester phase of strategy development)

 *Deployment Team* - Integrates strategy code with production.
 These folk specialize in algorithms, and mathematical programming to ensure outgoing strategy is identical to incoming strategy while delivering in a time table which ensures strategy remains relevant.
 Some tooling include process schedulers, automation servers (E.G. Jenkins), voctorization, multithreading, multiprocessing, GPUs, distributed computing (E.G. Hadoop), high-performance computing (E.G. Slurm), and parallel computing techniques.
 (Deployment techniques are covered in chapters 20-22)

+### Python

+*CPython* - Python interpreter distributed on python.org and used by us in this repo

+*JPython* - Python on Java

+*IronPython* - Targets .NET and Mono Framework

+### Tech

+*Mono Framework* - Cross platform application framework sponsored by Microsoft using .NET